jobu9395/jobu9395/README.md

 - 🔭 I’m currently working on end to end machine learning development at Ramsey Solutions (Dave Ramsey's company).
-- 🌱 I’m currently enrolled in deep learning at Georgia Institute of Technology as part of the MS in Computer Science, specializing in interactive intelligence.
+- 🌱 I’m enrolled in deep learning at Georgia Institute of Technology, finishing my MS in Computer Science, specializing in interactive intelligence.
-- 💬 Ask me about using data to help small businesses win and enabling customers to have a more pleasant experience.
+- 💬 Ask me about using data to help small businesses win while enabling customers to have a more pleasant experience.
 - 📫 How to reach me: joshburdett@protonm@il.com (change the '@' to a)